 If you love visiting temples, add Pura Lempuyang to the list.
 It’s one of the oldest Hindu temples in Bali.

 All visitors must wear a sarong to enter the temple, and you can rent one at the entrance gate.
 When you arrive, you’ll notice the line at the first and most popular gate, also known as the “Gateway to Heaven.”
-It’s an iconic spot to take photos and hopefully, it’s a clear day to see Mount Agung through the gates.
-Come up with any creative poses but no kissing or yoga poses allowed (per the rules of the temple).
+It’s an iconic spot to take photos, and hopefully, it’s a clear day to see Mount Agung through the gates.
+Come up with any creative poses, but no kissing or yoga poses are allowed (per the rules of the temple).

-If you have extra time, consider visiting the other 6 temples in the complex.
+If you have extra time, consider visiting the other six temples in the complex.
 It’s a peaceful journey and will take over 3 hours to visit all the gates.
-Stair climbing is involved (over 1440+ stairs) so you’ll get a good leg workout.
+Stair climbing is involved (over 1440+ stairs), so you’ll get a good leg workout.